Rodeoclash/vodon-pro/README.md

 ## Features

 - 🎥 Supports an _unlimited_ number of videos (restricted by your systems performance)
-- 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
 - 🖊 Draw on individual frames in each video (Powered by [TLDraw](https://github.com/tldraw/tldraw))
 - ▶ Frame advance and rewind controls.
+- 🔖 Bookmark system to remind you of critical moments you need to talk about with the team.
 - 💾 Load and save your projects (includes autosave as you work)
 - 👀 No advertising or tracking.
+- 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.

 ## Supports

-Vodon Pro has been officially tested with the following kinds of videos:

 - MP4 and WebM video formats.
 - 60fps / 30fps videos.
 - 16:9 and 4:3 aspect ratios.
+- Windows only (for now).

 ## Getting started